crunchy-devops/jenkins-pic/FIRST_JOBS.md

 select the credentials in Sonatype Nexus configuration
 Check with a Test Connection
 and then click Apply and Save
-Create a job, hello_world_nexus freestyle
+Create a job, hello_world_nexus, and choose freestyle project, click ok
 Go to Build, select copy artifacts from another project
 Set artifacts to copy to ```**/*.war ```
 add an another build, Nexus Repository Manage Publisher
 Nexus instances:  Nexus
-Nexus Repo: Release
+Nexus Repo: maven-release
 add Package maven
 Group and artifact are coming from your project pom.xml
 Here is :